Three sub-Jupiter-mass planets: WASP-69b & WASP-84b transit active K dwarfs and WASP-70Ab transits the evolved primary of a G4+K3 binary: Observations

 A summary of observations is given in Table~\ref{tab:obs} and the data are plotted in Figures~\ref{fig:w69-rv-phot}, \ref{fig:w70-rv-phot} and \ref{fig:w84-rv-phot}.
-The radial-velocity measurements and the high signal-to-noise transit photometry are provided in accompanying online tables.
+The WASP photometry, the radial-velocity measurements and the high signal-to-noise transit photometry are provided in tables online at the CDS; a guide to their content and format is given in Tables~\ref{tab:waspphot}, \ref{tab:rv} and \ref{tab:phot}.